Arnold Shortman | Helga G. Pataki | Students of P.S. 118: Mr. Simmons' Class, Other Students | The Adults: Part One, Part Two | Other Kids

 - Out-of-Character Moment: Although Arnold is one of the people that she treats kindly, she has moments where she can be a jerk towards him.
 In "School Dance," when Arnold is tasked with music, she acts cold and demanding at his task, and in "Deconstructing Arnold," she insulted Arnold's helping persona along with the other kids.

 - Pet the Dog: Very frequently in her focus episodes, and in other episodes like "Dino Checks Out", where she tries, in her own...unique way, to express her condolences to Arnold for Dino's "death".
 She also chides the other kids for making fun of Harold's weight gain in "Weighing Harold".
+There was also the time where she stood up for Big Patty when a group of older girls were antagonizing her (even threatening to punch one of them).

 - Rich Bitch: On her worst days, she can be pretty rude to the other kids.